0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 ## SLOAD 101

 Given the index of a specific slot in a contract's storage, the `SLOAD` opcode is used to retrieve the 256-bit word located at that index.
+For example, the ERC20 `balanceOf()` function executes one `SLOAD` operation to retrieve a user's balance.
 Unlike other opcodes with a fixed gas price, the `SLOAD` opcode has a dynamic pricing as follows:

 - 2,100 gas for a cold access
 - 100 gas for a warm access